microsoft/confidential-ai/inference/README.md

 # Confidential Inference

 This sample demonstrates confidential inferencing using Confidential Containers on ACI.
 With confidential containers on ACI, model developers and data owners can collaborate while protecting the intellectual property of the model developer and helping keep the data used for inferencing secure and private.
-This sample also showcases how clients can delegate the process of verifying trustworthiness of a confidential service to an external auditors, enabling the service to be semalessly upgraded without disruption to clients.
+This sample also showcases how clients can delegate the process of verifying trustworthiness of a confidential service to an external auditors, enabling the service to be seamlessly upgraded without disruption to clients.
 A more detailed description of the architecture and threat model can be found [here.](docs/arch.md)

 ## Prerequisites
 - Azure subscription